Multi-agent Reinforcement Learning: A Comprehensive Survey: Prospects of MARL

 \subsubsection{Learning to Communicate}

-The process of learning communication makes use of implicit or explicit feedback, such as rewards, which may be optimized in conjunction with the learning of control policies.
-While the optimization of the communication mechanism and control can be separate \citep{foerster2016learning, gupta2022hammer}, common practice is to seamlessly integrate the two learning dynamics, often with differentiable modeling and backpropagation \citep{foerster2016learning, sukhbaatar2016learning, Freed2020}.
+Learning communication involves considering the following three aspects of communication: the content of the outgoing messages, how the incoming messages are incorporated and the communication policy \cite{zhu2024survey}.
+The optimization itself can be devised to learn all these aspects together or individually and makes use of explicit and/or implicit feedback.
+This means the communication learning dynamics can use additional feedback signals, such as social influence \cite{jaques2019social}, which may be optimized in conjunction with the MARL training.
+A common practice is to seamlessly integrate the two learning dynamics of communication and control, often with differentiable modeling and backpropagation \cite{foerster2016learning, sukhbaatar2016learning, Freed2020}.

-Communication mechanisms can be optimized to facilitate and guide the coordination of agents.
-For instance, the edges within the communication graph can be dynamically weighted based on the correlation between two agents, as determined through sample reward trajectories \citep{Zhang2021Coordinate}, or they can be learned through the utilization of attention mechanisms \citep{jiang2018learning, li2021deep}.
-An alternative approach involves applying stronger regularization based on various communication conditions to enhance the likelihood of inducing the desired coordinating behaviors.
-Drawing inspiration from pre-training concepts in single-agent Reinforcement Learning (RL), techniques like contrastive learning can be employed to encourage latent representations of spatially \citep{srinivas2020curl} or temporally \citep{jaderberg2016reinforcement, stooke2021decoupling} similar inputs to become more similar while ensuring that more distinct inputs become more dissimilar.
-This method aims to establish effective coordination among agents, characterized by effectiveness, stability and consistency over time \citep{jiang2020graph}.
-To achieve this, regularization can be applied to promote temporal relationships between communication links, thereby ensuring the reliability and persistence of communication.
+\paragraph{Message Computation} To initiate communication, each agent must compute messages to broadcast.
+The content of the message can vary from encoded or non-encoded information regarding the current and/or past local observations, actions, rewards, beliefs, objectives, previously received messages, or any other accessible information regarding the agents and the tasks.
+This can also include imagined information, such as future imagined trajectories/behaviors or intentions \cite{kim2020communication}.
+To embed the listed information, an explicit approach is often employed through an auto-encoding process.
+On the other hand, although not completely orthogonal to the explicit learning approach, an end-to-end learning process is an alternative trained using the MARL learning dynamics without any such grounding.
+The learning representation for the content can be either discrete symbols or continuous values \cite{foerster2016learning}.

+In addition to the content itself, the concept of language is postulated to be an important aspect of generalizable coordinating behaviors, such as learning a lingua franca \cite{lin2021learning}.
+An interesting property of language often studied is compositionality \cite{lazaridou2018emergence}, which refers to the ability to produce complex meanings by combining simpler linguistic elements and symbols in systematic ways.

+\paragraph{Communication Policy} A communication policy defines the properties of the edges in the communication graph, managing the following: the senders and recipients of all messages and the frequency of the message transmissions.
+This policy must thereby consider and adhere to the constraints of decentralized communication.
+If a proxy is used, the purpose of the proxy is to handle the operations of the communication policy.